eProsima/DDS-Record-Replay/docs/rst/developer_manual/installation/sources/windows.rst

 Requirements
 ------------

 The installation of *eProsima Fast DDS* in a Windows environment from sources requires the following tools to be installed in the system:

 * :ref:`windows_sources_visual_studio`
 * :ref:`windows_sources_chocolatey`
 * :ref:`windows_sources_cmake_pip3_wget_git`
 * :ref:`windows_sources_colcon_install` [optional]
 * :ref:`windows_sources_gtest` [for test only]
-* :ref:`windows_py_yaml` [for YAML Validator only]
-* :ref:`windows_json_schema` [for YAML Validator only]

 .. _windows_sources_visual_studio:

 Visual Studio
 ^^^^^^^^^^^^^

 `Visual Studio <https://visualstudio.microsoft.com/>`_ is required to have a C++ compiler in the system.
 For this purpose, make sure to check the :code:`Desktop development with C++` option during the Visual Studio installation process.

 If Visual Studio is already installed but the Visual C++ Redistributable packages are not, open Visual Studio and go to :code:`Tools` -> :code:`Get Tools and Features` and in the :code:`Workloads` tab enable :code:`Desktop development with C++`.
 Finally, click :code:`Modify` at the bottom right.

 .. _windows_sources_chocolatey: